M66B/FairEmail/FAQ.md

 <a name="faq28"></a>
 **(28) How can I manage status bar notifications?**

-In the setup you'll find a button *Manage notifications* to directly navigate to the Android notifications settings for FairEmail.
+In the notification settings you'll find a button *Manage notifications* to directly navigate to the Android notifications settings for FairEmail.

 On Android 8.0 Oreo and later you can manage the properties of the individual notification channels, for example to set a specific notification sound or to show notifications on the lock screen.